 Department: Political Science

-Expertise Keywords: Asia, China, Pandemics, Political Science, public health policy
+Expertise Keywords: Asia, China, Pandemics, Political Science, public health policy & crisis response.

 Available For: interviews, essays, speaking

 Currrent Research: China Environmental Policy, Comparative Pandemic response, Taiwan, China, S. Korea.

 |Hebrew University of Jerusalem, Israel||1988-1992||BA||1993||International Relations and East|

 Taiwan Ministry of Foreign Affairs, Taiwan Fellow (Summer 2012 and 2013).
 Pandemic research in Taiwan and China.